ApplicationFlight/FlightSimulatorApp/README.md

 ### Compiling and Running

 1. Download the project and open it in Visual Studio (we used Visual Studio 2019  16.3.4).
+2. Define the sln directory as the working directory in: `> Properties > Build > Output Path`
+3. Define the build platfrom to `x86` in: `> Build > Configuration Menager > Platform`

-2. Open FG and click on the Fly button.
+3. Open FG and click on the Fly button.
 3. Start the App from Visual Studio